Glad Bugariu: Meredith College

-After beginning his coaching career by working with local youth sides in the Raleigh, North Carolina area, he got his first break as the Head Coach of the Meredith College women's team, working with the side for one season with little success.
+After beginning his coaching career by working with local youth sides in the Raleigh, North Carolina area, he got his first break as the head coach of the Meredith College women's team, working with the side for one season with little success.

 U.S. Virgin Islands

-In 2000, he moved to the U.S. Virgin Islands and was the Technical Director for two years in charge of every aspect regarding to football in the federation.
-Mr. Bugariu was responsible for the development of the game in the country, creating programs that resulted in a 120% rise in soccer participation, in addition to creating national teams at every level.
+In 2000, he moved to the U.S. Virgin Islands and was the technical director for two years in charge of every aspect regarding to football in the federation.
+Bugariu was responsible for the development of the game in the country, creating programs that resulted in a 120% rise in soccer participation, in addition to creating national teams at every level.
 International headlines were made with the formation of a women's program at both senior and Under 19 levels for the first in the history of the country.
 Both teams had significant success, with the senior women's national team reaching the second round of World Cup qualifying in the CONCACAF region.
 Additionally, he was in charge of all national teams concentrating on the youth programs.
 Using mostly players under the age of 20 for all senior national team games, Mr. Bugariu also achieved the first ever rise in the men's FIFA Rankings for the U.S. Virgin Islands.

 New Mexico Northern FC

 Bugariu served as Director of Coaching and Player Development for Northern FC, a club in the state of New Mexico with over 1000 players.

-Bugariu also led the club's U14's to the semi-finals of the State Championships.
+Bugariu also led the club's U14's to the semi-finals of the state championships.

-During his time in New Mexico, Bugariu also worked with the United States Olympic Development Program, coaching the Under 16 New Mexico State Women's Team while also serving as the Director of Goalkeeping.
+During his time in New Mexico, Bugariu also worked with the United States Olympic Development Program, coaching the Under 16 New Mexico State Women's Team while also serving as the director of goalkeeping.